zz85/crayon.js/README.md

 ```

 ##Q&A

+_Why Crayon?__
+* For managable post-processing rendering
+* Each node have a renderTarget or an output
+* Makes it easy to rewire nodes without spaghetti code

 _Why is this called Crayon?_

 1. Crayons are for drawing or learning how to.
 I think we started with crayon when we were kids.
 I hope this library is akin to digital crayons, where I start to explore creating beautiful drawing and paintings.